Mothers of Plaza de Mayo: Global impact

+Individual members worked to bring visibility to their cause in addition their movement inspired other movements this section inspired both.

 In 1978, when Argentina hosted the World Cup, the Mothers' demonstrations at the Plaza were covered by the international press in town for the sporting event.

 Later when Adolfo Scilingo spoke at the National Commission on Disappeared People, he described how many prisoners were drugged and thrown out of planes to their deaths in the Atlantic Ocean.
 From early 1978 onwards, residents who lived along the Río de la Plata have found human remains of those abducted, murdered and dumped at sea.
 Bodies continued to wash up in the years after the fall of the regime.

 Some of the movement's most prominent supporters' bodies were never found, such as that of French national Alice Domon.
 Domon and Léonie Duquet, both French nuns, were taken during the Dirty War.
 Their disappearance attracted international attention and outrage, with demands for a United Nations investigation of human rights abuses in the country.
 France demanded information on the women, but the Argentine government denied all responsibility for them.

 In 2005, forensic anthropologists dug up some remains of bodies that had been buried in an unmarked grave after washing ashore (in late December 1977) near the beach resort of Santa Teresita, south of Buenos Aires.
 DNA testing identified among them Azucena Villaflor, Esther Careaga and María Eugenia Bianco, three pioneer Mothers of Plaza who had been "disappeared", as well as Léonie Duquet.
 In December 2005, Azucena Villaflor's ashes were buried in the Plaza de Mayo.